tekumara/notes/aws-ssm-session-manager.md

-# SSM sessions
+# Session Manager

-SSM provides SSH access for instances based on IAM roles (no need to manage SSH keys), plus audits access via cloudtrail, and can log sessions to cloudwatch.
+Session Manager provides a websocket session to EC2 instances, audits access via cloudtrail, and can log the content of sessions to cloudwatch.
+It allows IAM-based authentication to a shell on an instance without the need to manage SSH keys.

+Session Manager is low throughput, see [https://globaldatanet.com/blog/scp-performance-with-ssm-agent](https://globaldatanet.com/blog/scp-performance-with-ssm-agent).
+This could be a good thing if you'd like to limit data exfiltration.

+## Usage

 Install the [session manager plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html):

 ```
-brew install session-manager-plugin
+brew install session-manager-plugin --no-quarantine
 session-manager-plugin --version
 ```